Don't want to waste time reading reviews? Just want to know which fan films to watch first? I've already found these Quick Pick Treasures:

 [This section is proposed, not yet developed!]

 I've sorted out websites that have films from ones that don't, and found films on You-Tube, Vimeo, and other video-hosting websites that have no websites of their own.
 I'm optimistic that much of what I've found but haven't watched yet is very good!
 However, know that I have removed a few films I have glanced at for sexual content.
 I have created a separate "Adults Only" website for Fan Films with explicit sex and violence.
 Links to that website, rather than links to those fan films, are in the appropriate places in this website.
 I'm trying to put links to every fan film which does not have that kind of problem which I can find below, organized in a useful way...
 I have put aside plans to review most films until a later time.
 If I do more reviews, I want to inform you about what's good to watch... what's good to skip.... and enough about why I think so so that if your taste differs from mine, you can watch what will make you happy.
 Where I've found easy to access reviews or review threads on the fan films, I've included them.
-Randy Hall of SciFiPulse has done many reviews of Star Trek Fan Films.
+Randy Hall of SciFiPulse did many reviews of Star Trek Fan Films, but sadly they have been taken down.